-If there’s anything more miserable on a journey than a child who has motion sickness, it’s travelling with a dog that gets car sick.
+If there’s anything more miserable on a journey than a child who has motion sickness, it’s traveling with a dog that gets car sick.

 If you dread a trip to the beach because it means mopping out the car when you arrive, then Dramamine for dogs may be the answer you’re looking for.